Who are Bodhiyoga?

 SudakaSudāka

 Born in the West Country (of England) in 1970, my yoga journey began at home in 1987.
-I first started training with Narapriya when at Leeds University.
-On an epic journey across Europe and Asia, I attended several meditation retreats in Thailand (1992-1994) teaching my first impromptu yoga classes with my Thai-Burmese students.
+On an epic journey across Europe and Asia, I attended several meditation retreats in Thailand (1992-1994) teaching my first impromptu yoga classes.
+In 2001, after an intensive period of training based in the north of England I received the Sanskrit name Sudāka (Su, happy, dāka. sky-dancer).
+I continued to train with various teachers including Godfrey Devereux (Dynamic Yoga method), Paul Grilley (Yin yoga) and Sarah Powers (Insight yoga).
+Now living in and around Suryavana Retreat Centre with my wife and two children, I teach in Spanish and English.

 English